-- 37. In the Framework, the Board concluded that it was "in the best position to coordinate the evaluation process throughout the DSM framework period"17 in collaboration with the gas utilities, supported by stakeholders with technical expertise.
+- 38. In the Framework, the Board concluded that it was "in the best position to coordinate the evaluation process throughout the DSM framework period"17 in collaboration with the gas utilities, supported by stakeholders with technical expertise.
 The Guidelines further specified that "the Board will take on the coordination function of the EM&V process."18, however, no clear definition of OEB Staff's role as "coordinator" was provided, nor was there clear direction given regarding the relative roles and responsibilities of the EAC in regard to the decision making process, particularly with regard to input into the selection of evaluation experts, managing stakeholder input to evaluation scopes, and resolution of diverging viewpoints and conflicts of interest.
-The utilities were consistent in their request for clarity in this regard, including the repeated recommendation for the development of an EAC charter, clear project management oversight, the provision of detailed and maintained timeline plans, as well as the recording and distribution of EAC minutes. - 38.
+The utilities were consistent in their request for clarity in this regard, including the repeated recommendation for the development of an EAC charter, clear project management oversight, the provision of detailed and maintained timeline plans, as well as the recording and distribution of EAC minutes. - 39.
 Effectively, the Company believes the EAC's structure and the burden placed on OEB Staff, with limited prior experience, contributed to a lack of transparency and limited collaboration between Board Staff and members of the EAC.
-As a result, the Company urges the Board to direct the Evaluation Advisory Committee to create a consensus-based charter that encourages cooperation between all parties, so that the expertise and experience from each party may be applied to the evaluative challenges inherent in the process.
-We understand Board Staff is currently drafting a charter in an effort to establish greater role clarity for the EAC. - 39.
-Enbridge notes that it developed together with Union Gas and other DSM stakeholders a document entitled Joint Terms of Reference which was filed in draft and ultimately approved by the Board in EB-2011-0295.
-This document detailed the duties and responsibilities of all participants in the EM&V process during the 2012 to 2014 Framework and was of great assistance ensuring that the review of annual results and the updating of measure assumptions was undertaken in an objective and efficient fashion.
-These rules guided the parties and provided certainty as to the process.
-Enbridge submits that a charter which includes a materially similar set of rules would greatly assist in the timely generation of credible results in future.
+As a result,

+16 EB-2014-0134, Report of the Board, DSM Framework for Natural Gas Distributors (2015-2020), Page 36 the Company urges the Board to direct the Evaluation Advisory Committee to create a consensus-based charter that encourages cooperation between all parties, so that the expertise and experience from each party may be applied to the evaluative challenges inherent in the process.
+We understand Board Staff is currently drafting a charter in an effort to establish greater role clarity for the EAC.